pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ## Exercise 3 — Field Expansion: Add Total Flight Hours

-**Goal:** Use Bob to explore the Flight Maintenance application and add a new business field — *Total Flight Hours* — across its DDS and RPG components.
-The completed field will use the following names:
+In this exercise, you will use Bob to explore the Flight Maintenance application and add a new business field — *Total Flight Hours* — across its DDS and RPG components.
+The completed field will be a four-digit whole number (type: Numeric, digits: 4, decimal places: 0, valid range: 0–9999) and it will use the following names:

 | Layer | Field Name |
 |---|---|